Skip to content

 3. Your tax return is due 12 months after the end of your accounting period.

-5. A company tax return is used to calculate the amount of corporation tax owed for the tax year.
-If your company generates a loss during the period the tax return calculates the taxable loss that can be carried forward and offset against future taxable profits, therefore reducing your tax liability in future periods.
+5. If your company generates a loss during the period the tax return calculates the taxable loss that can be carried forward and offset against future taxable profits, therefore reducing your tax liability in future periods.
+Taxable losses can also be carried back and used against profits generated in previous years to claim a corporation tax repayment.

 6. Taxable income includes trading profit, interest income, investment income and income from gains made on the disposal of capital assets.